James Ley in association with Royal Lyceum Theatre, supported by Red Bridge Arts

 Tickets: £10.50 / £8.50 Conc / £5.50 Students

 You want books?
 I’ll give you books!

-It’s 1987 and shop workers Paul and David are getting ready for a celebration of the 5th anniversary of Lavender Menace, Scotland’s foremost lesbian, gay, feminist bookshop.
+It’s 1987 and shop workers Lewis and Glen are getting ready for a celebration of the 5th anniversary of Lavender Menace, Scotland’s foremost lesbian, gay, feminist bookshop.

 From its humble beginnings in the cloakroom of an Edinburgh nightclub, (that saw a performance from the Village People!), this trailblazing venture has become the beating heart of Edinburgh’s LGBT community.
 But can it survive in Thatcher’s changing Britain of capitalism and commodification?

 Love Song to Lavender Menace is a beautifully funny and moving exploration of the love and passion it takes to make something happen and the loss that is felt when you have to let it go.